karafka/karafka/README.md

 Karafka has [Wiki pages](https://github.com/karafka/karafka/wiki) for almost everything and a pretty decent [FAQ](https://github.com/karafka/karafka/wiki/FAQ).
 It covers the whole installation, setup and deployment along with other useful details on how to run Karafka.

 If you have any questions about using Karafka, feel free to join our [Slack](https://slack.karafka.io) channel.

-## Note on contributions

-First, thank you for considering contributing to the Karafka ecosystem!
-It's people like you that make the open source community such a great community!

-Each pull request must pass all the RSpec specs, integration tests and meet our quality requirements.

-Fork it, update and wait for the Github Actions results.